miradel51/preprocess/README.md

 For example, if there is a file ("training.5l.zh") which was included just 5 lines of chinese sentences, after processed you will be achieved an output file ("training.5l.zh.seg") with segmented style.

 python thulac_seg.py ./training.5l.zh ./training.5l.zh.seg

+# Tokenizer && detokenizer
+As we  all know, we are required to tokenize our training corpus that should be separated characters from words.
+Detokenizer is a script that restore the tokenized corpus.
+For instance, there is a small file("training.5l.en") was which included jsut 5 lines of english sentences.
+This file would be tokenized by tokenizer.py and we also restore it in afew minutes(if the corpus not so huge) by calling this detokenize.py script.

+Note: It might not be efficient for special symbols or characters.

+# Usage
+python tokenize.py ./training.5l.en ./training.5l.en.tok

+python detokenize.py  ./training.5l.en.tok ./training.5l.en.de_tok